thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ## Manual pages

+A **manual page** (or man page) is a form of documentation that explains how a command works.
+It includes what the command does, the specifics of how you run it, and what arguments and flags it accepts.
+Some man pages are a little hard to get your head around.
+But they're fairly consistent in their structure, so once you get the hang of it it's not too bad.
+You can access a man page by using the `man` command.

 ### The `man` command

 How can you know what flags may be used for a given command?
 Shells provide a system command called `man` (short for manual).
 You provide this command plus the name of another command and it'll return a manual explaining how that command works and what options it provides.

 Type the following command at your prompt: